trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What are the most important things to understand about the OSI model?</b></summary><br>

-The most important things to understand about the **OSI** (or any other) model are:
+The most important things to understand about the **OSI** model are:

-- we can divide up the protocols into layers
+- we can divide up protocols into layers
 - layers provide encapsulation
 - layers provide abstraction
 - layers decouple functions from others